Green Bay Packers' Jordan Love 'dinged' in first half of unequal pro debut | ExBulletin

 Though a much smaller sample size, Love’s debut followed the script of his off-season workouts—when he got all the starter reps while Rodgers skipped everything in Green Bay—and the first 12 open workouts of the training camp.
 There were days when Love was extremely accurate and found a rhythm and other days when he missed throws and the team couldn’t move.

 Perhaps that was to be expected in his first game action since the Senior Bowl on January 25, 2020.
 The pandemic destroyed his rookie preseason, and last year he never even donned his number 10 game jersey; he was inactive for all 16 regular-season games and the Packers’ two playoff games as the third stringer.
-Love is now QB2 and Kurt Benkert, who played the entire second half, is the only other quarterback on the roster.
+Love is now the No. 2 quarterback and Kurt Benkert, who played the entire second half, is the only other signaler on the roster.

 Rodgers was seen with Love several times between series while reviewing the still photos available to players on the sidelines during the game.